 The Millennium Green abuts Halesworth Town Park which is home to a newly developed children’s playground including equipment for disabled children.

 The Park has latterly been transformed by the hard work of the volunteer group Halesworth in Bloom and now has a Green Flag Award.
-They have added colour to all parts of the town, gaining gold awards three years in a row and Best Small Town in East Anglia.
+They have added colour to all parts of the town, gaining gold awards four years in a row and Best Small Town in East Anglia.
 The Hooker Trail (leaflet available from the VIPs) highlights the connection with Halesworth of the hookers, father and son, who were the first two directors of Kew Gardens.
 Open Gardens day is held every summer showcasing town gardens.

 4. Adventures on foot or bicycle

 The optimum way to explore the timeless landscape is via walking and/or cycling.
 The gentle slopes of the countryside provide many interesting trails including circular walks suitable for all ages and abilities and linear routes following local railway lines.